daht-x/sagitta/libraries/core/documentation/monads/result-factory.md

   | `createSuccess` | Creates an expected success |
   | `createFailure` | Creates a possible failure  |

+- Return: A new failed result if the value of `createSuccess` throws `TException`; otherwise, a new successful result.

 ***[Top](#resultfactory)***

 #### `Ensure<TFailure, TSuccess>(success, predicate, failure)`